endlesstory0428/Graph-Cities/README.md

 ```
 ## Quick Start
 ### Clone Graph City Infrastructure
-You may clone this repo just by
+You may clone this repo just by typing the following line in your console:
 ```bash
 git clone https://github.com/endlesstory0428/Graph-Cities.git
 ```
 This will create a Graph City work space folder `Graph-Cities`.
-We refer this folder as work space `./`.
+We refer to this folder as "Work Space" `./`.

 ### Compile Graph City Infrastructure
-Before you start create your own Graph City, you should first compile Graph Cities Infrastructure.
+Before you start creating your own Graph City, you first need to compile "Graph Cities Infrastructure".
 #### Compile `wave-decomposition`
-Under your work space './', type following commands to compile `.cpp` files.
+Under your Work Space './', type the following commands in your console to compile `.cpp` files.
 ```bash
 cd wave-decomposition
 make
 ```
 #### Link sub-modules
-Udner your work space './', type follwoiong commands to create soft links among four sub-modules
+Under your Work Space './', type the following commands in your console to create soft links among the four sub-modules
 ```bash
 ln -s $(pwd)/wave-decomposition $(pwd)/Graph_City_Web/
 ln -s $(pwd)/wave-decomposition $(pwd)/fpViewer/
 ln -s $(pwd)/fpViewer $(pwd)/Graph_City_Web/
 ```
-#### Set Up Server
+#### Set Up Graph Cities Host Server
-Under your work space `./`, type the following commands to set up configure your server address and ports.
+Under your Work Space `./`, type the following commands in your console to configure your server address and ports.
 ```bash
 python3 config.py -a ${server_address} -c ${graph_city_port} -s ${graph_strata_port}
 ```

-Under your work space `./`, type the following commands to set up Graph Strata server.
+Under your Work Space `./`, type the following commands in your console to set up the "Graph Strata" server.
 ```bash
 cd ./graph-strata/
 mkdir data